lukejdavies/FourXP/README.md

  0.5599835  1.0000000 15.3964229 43.0000000  0.1962446  3.6376233 47.0000000  3.0522262  2.8932451
 ```

 You will have had an error about and a lack of error, but don't worry about that for now!
-You can also see that we obtained a redshfit of z=0.5599835 with a probability of 1, which is great given our input spectrum had z=0.56!
-Within 4XP, there is also a test version (this is very much in flux) of an emission-line pattern matching redshfiting code FourXP_Zpat(). here we assume that the photo-z is known to 0.2 precision:
+You can also see that we obtained a redshift of z=0.5599835 with a probability of 1, which is great given our input spectrum had z=0.56!
+Within 4XP, there is also a test version (this is very much in flux) of an emission-line pattern matching redshifting code FourXP_Zpat(). here we assume that the photo-z is known to 0.2 precision:

 ```R
 zFit<-FourXP_Zpat(spec, z_prior=c(0.4,0.6), plotCorr=F, filter=F)